wcty/wcty/README.md

 #### For whom?

 ​It is for those who would like to see positive changes around them, but do not have the time, energy or knowledge to implement them on their own.
-It is an online platform for public networking around common urban problems, to find solutions, resources and contractors for them collectively.
+It is an online platform for

+networking around common urban problems, to find solutions, resources and contractors for them collectively.
 Our goal is to prove that changing the space around is easy if doing it together.

 #### Where does it come from?